 5.The motorized bikes, additional power for your wheels

-The good: very fuel efficient bug out vehicle (even if you run out of fuel, you can still travel further using the pedals), it can be equipped with a variety of mounts, harnesses and fitments to carry supplies, very good off road capability, really cheap compared to other motorized bug-out vehicles, can be used in conjunction with other survival vehicles.
+The good: very fuel efficient bug out vehicle (even if you run out of fuel, you can still travel further using the pedals), it can be equipped with a variety of mounts, harnesses and fitments to carry supplies, excellent off-road capability, really cheap compared to other motorized bug-out vehicles, can be used in conjunction with other survival vehicles.

-The bad: bug out vehicle designed for one person, limited storage capacity compared to a 4 wheeler, you are exposed to the elements and direct attacks.
+The bad: bug out vehicle designed for one person, limited storage capacity compared to a four-wheeler, you are exposed to the elements and direct attacks.

 6.The human body, this ancient carrying machine